Morocco coach Herve Renard speaks on Atlas Lion’s show at 2018 Fifa World Cup | Goal.com

 The Frenchman expressed displeasure at Morocco turning down the chance to host the tournament which will now be staged in Egypt.

-"When I learnt that Afcon would not take place in Cameroon, I thought that Morocco was one of the few African countries to be able to organise under excellent conditions a tournament of twenty four teams, because there is everything here," Renard said.
+"When I learnt that Afcon would not take place in Cameroon, I thought that Morocco was one of the few African countries to be able to organise under excellent conditions a tournament of twenty four teams, because there is everything here.

 "Morocco were then not a candidate.
 I was disappointed, because Afcon in Morocco would have been fantastic.
 I think the fans also would have liked it to happen at home, but it's not me, who decides."